jounihenrikki/bashy/README.md

 ### Fast script creation
 Scripts and function libraries can be easily created using skeletons.

+### ANDI color support
+With 'color' package you see Bashy error messages and command/libary help in color.
+And of course have possibility to add color in any script.

 ### Support for multiple configuration paths
-Inspired by 'XDG Base Directory Specification', multiple configuration base paths are supported
+Like 'XDG Base Directory Specification', Bashy support multiple configuration paths.
+Configurations are read from first matching location.

-## Installation
+## To install
 1. Download zip files to you home folder and unzip bashy.zip
-2. For command completion, unzip bashy-complete.zip (optional)
+2. For command completion, unzip bashy-complete.zip (optional but highly recommended!)
 3. For ANSI color support, unzip bashy-color.zip (optional)
 4. For logging, unzip bashy-log.zip (optional)
 5. Run **~/.config/bashy/install.sh** or manually add 'source .config/bashyrc' to you .bashrc file
 6. Run **source ~/.config/bashyrc** (or relogin).

+## To uninstall
+1. Uninstall any other than 'bashy' package: bashy uninstall <package>
+2. Remove the hook from .bashyrc: **~/.config/bashy/install.sh -u**
+3. Uninstall base package: bashy uninstall bashy
+4. If you had installed log package, remove logs: rm -rf .local/state/bashy-logs

 ## To get help
     bashy help [ <library>.bash ]